1100011Dawg/Obsidian_Dawson/School/IB Business/Unit 1.1(21-8-13).md

 - an individual who demonstrates enterprise and initiative in order to make a profit by making a business
 #### Intrapreneur
  - an individual employed by a large organization who demonstrates entrepreneurial thinking in the development of new products or services for an established business
+#### Sters for Start-Ups:
+ - Organizing the Basics
+ - Researching the
 > *CIA World Factbook*
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTYzNDIyNTYxMSwtMTM2OTAwNDE0OSwxNj